pyrrho314/go9/README.md

 git clone https://github.com/pyrrho314/go9.git
 ```

-Change to home directory `cd $HOME` and then add the following to .bashrc:
+Then add the following to
+.bashrc:

 ```
 # go9